pdestrais/MyCellar-ionic4-NodeJS-angular7/readme.md

 # Notepad ionic 4 - NodeJS - Electron application
-This notepad application is written in javascript using angular6/ionic4.
+This Cellar application is written in javascript using angular7/ionic4.
 It uses a pouchDB to store notes to the local storage and can synchronize with a cloud Cloudant database to share notes between devices.

 This application can be run either on a mobile (using PWA), in a browser or as a desktop application (using electron).